Classic Shirley Temple Recipe

 5 from 4 votes

-Make a classic Shirley Temple with Sprite, grenadine, and cherries!
+Make a Shirley Temple Drink with Sprite, grenadine, and cherries!
 This easy, fizzy drink is perfect for kids and adults alike with fun, customizable twists.
+It’s a classic mocktail ready in under 5 minutes!

 A Sweet, Bubbly, and Nostalgic Mocktail

-• Grenadine syrup – This is what gives the drink that beautiful red hue and sweet, fruity flavor.
+• Grenadine Syrup: This is what gives the drink that beautiful red color and sweet, fruity flavor.

-• Maraschino Cherries – Don’t forget the garnish!
+• Maraschino Cherries: Don’t forget this signature garnish for the finishing touch.

-• Ice – Because who wants a warm Shirley Temple?
+• Ice: Because who wants a warm Shirley Temple?
+I like to use pebble ice.

-1. Fill your glass: Start by filling a tall glass with ice.
+1. Fill your glass: Start by filling a tall glass with ice, then add the grenadine syrup.
 I like using clear glasses so you can see the beautiful red color.

 Variations and Substitutions